515 N. Milwaukee Avenue - The Consumer's Building

 In 1973, another gift shop, Koss Card and Gift, replaced Keswick’s and remained until 1977.
 Terry Langworthy and associates purchased the building, and opened Main Street Clothing, in 1978.
 This subsidiary of Langworthy’s Department Store offered merchandise targeted to younger customers.
 The store closed in 1986 and was replaced by Ski and Sport USA the following year.

-Building on the success of their first restaurant, The Tavern, Langworthy's took back this store and created a more casual venue, Firkin in 1997.
+Building on the success of their first restaurant, The Tavern, Langworthy's opened Firkin in 1997 in this building next door.
 Changes to the building included interior renovation, modernized storefront, and a one-story rear entrance.
 The configuration of the site is historically accurate.

 Historiclibertyville.com, Properties, Milwaukee Ave.
 N 515.